How to Make Requests in English: Tips and Strategies

 Being Too Direct or Abrupt

-Being overly direct or abrupt can come across as rude or demanding, especially in formal or unfamiliar settings.
+Being overly direct or abrupt can come across as rude or demanding, especially in formal or unfamiliar situations.
+Here are some useful tips to avoid being overly direct or abrupt in making requests:

 Avoid imperatives or commands unless the situation warrants it.